sb2nov/mac-setup/iTerm/fzf.md

 ## Why use fzf

- - speed
+ - Speed
- - rich feature set
+ - Rich feature set
- - highly customizable
+ - Highly customizable
- - its really fast

 ## Installation

 Use [homebrew](http://sourabhbajaj.com/mac-setup/Homebrew/README.html) to install **fzf**:

     brew install fzf

 If you want to use shell extensions: